dragisa528/satellite/README.md

 SATELLITE_PRODUCTION_URL=https://example.com
 ```

-## Sync
+## WP Command

-The command `wp sync` can be used to update your local environment using remote content.
+The command `wp satellite` can be used to update your local environment using remote content.
 This can only be run when `WP_ENV=development`.

 You must have the following set in `config/environments/development.php` or `.env`.
 If both are set, `.env` will take precedence.
 This allows you to override project defaults without affecting other developers.